arifshariati/nestjs-rest-api-boilerplate/README.md

 ## Nest JS Boilerplate for REST API
 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.
+> This repository is still under development.

+> [!TIP]
-We shall maintain this repository to enrich maximum number of feature Nest JS provides.
+> We shall maintain this repository to enrich maximum number of feature Nest JS provides.